FireFighterMeshNet/mesh-node/README.md

 - `SSID`: (optional) custom SSID of WIFI STA and AP connection.
 - `RNG_SEED`:  (optional) deterministic override of random seed.
 - `TREE_LEVEL`: (optional) overrides the level of the node to the given value in the tree mesh.
+    - For the mesh to organize correctly one node (no more or less) should run the software built with this environment variable set to `0`.
+That node is the unique root of the tree.
 - `DENYLIST_MACS`: (optional) comma seperated list of hex code mac address like `12:34:56:78:9a:bc,12:34:56:78:9a:de` to ignore and not connect to.

 See the `build.rs` for details.